A parameterization of anisotropic Gaussian fields with penalized complexity priors: Simulation study

 \subsection{Framework}

-This section aims to study the performance of the PC priors.
+This section studies the performance of the PC priors.
 To do so, we set different priors $\pi_{\kappa, \bm{v}}$ on $\kappa, \bm{v}$, observe a noisy realization of the field, and compare the behavior of the posteriors, resulting from each prior.
 We consider the random field $u$ that solves our model \eqref{SPDE2D} on the square domain $\Dd =[0,10]^2$ and define the observation process

 where $\bm{u}\in \mathbb{R}^n$ is a discrete approximation of the solution to \eqref{SPDE2D} obtained through a FEM on a mesh with $n$ nodes, and $\bm{A} \in \R^{m \times n}$ linearly interpolates to observe $\bm{u}$ at $m=15$ locations $\set{\bm{x}_j}_{j=1}^m$ which are obtained by sampling uniformly from $\Dd$, and $\bm{\varepsilon} \in \R^m$ is a noise vector with